LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Added the ability to manually search by ESSID in the 3WiFi database
 - Added WPS connection via Root
 - Added button to display Wi-Fi point location on Google Map if coordinates are returned by server.
+-  Added styling on the local database page

 ## Updated Features:
 - Offline mode button.
+- Kotlin updated to version 2.0.20
 - Upgraded the SDK version
 - In network security definition, WPA3 definition has been added
 - Feature for checking application updates.